haicheviet/personal-space/site/content/posts/python-monorepo-part1/index.en.md

 testpaths = ["tests"]
 ```

-## Python enviroments management and debug
+## Python Management and Debugging

 Managing Python can be a real journey into [dependency hell](https://medium.com/knerd/the-nine-circles-of-python-dependency-hell-481d53e3e025).
-The mere thought of using just the pip package for extensive projects baffles me.
-I initially had reservations about adopting [poetry](https://github.com/python-poetry/poetry) for Python management, but its robust support for monorepos soon won me over, addressing most of my concerns.
+The mere thought of using just the pip package for extensive projects scare me.
+I initially had some doubts about adopting [poetry](https://github.com/python-poetry/poetry) for Python management, but its robust support for monorepos soon won me over, addressing most of my concerns.

-First we will talk about how to use poetry as fully to manage our monorepo
+First I will talk about how to use poetry as fully to manage our monorepo

-### Dependency groups
+### Dependency Groups

 We should seperate clearly between multiple dependency in our project.
 For ex: dev, lint, test and main dependency.
 With [poetry grouping](https://python-poetry.org/docs/master/managing-dependencies/), we can easily achive that: